Macbeth (1948 film)

-Plot
+Plot summary

 In the Middle Ages, Macbeth and Banquo are approached by the Three Witches.
 They address Macbeth, hailing him as the "Thane of Cawdor" and the future king of Scotland.
 King Duncan's men arrive and congratulate Macbeth of his victory, awarding him the title of Thane of Cawdor.
 Macbeth sends a letter to his wife about the Three Witches' prophecy, in which she questions whether Macbeth is capable of murdering Duncan.

 Duncan welcomes and praises Macbeth, declaring he will spend the night at Macbeth's castle.
 Later that night, Macbeth expresses discomfort with killing Duncan.
 Lady Macbeth overrides her husband's objections by challenging his manhood and persuades him to kill Duncan.
 Offscreen, Macbeth murders Duncan but returns back to his wife with the daggers.
 When Duncan is found dead, Macbeth frames Duncan's two servants by placing the bloody daggers on them.
 Remembering the prophecy, Banquo is suspicious of Macbeth's potential role in murdering Duncan.
 Returning to his wife, Macbeth expresses his guilt and he proclaims he will never be able to sleep again.

 Duncan's sons Malcolm and Donalbain have fled, in which Macbeth is crowned the new king of Scotland.
 Worried that Banquo's descendants would rule Scotland, Macbeth invites Banquo to a royal banquet.
 He sends two men to successfully murder Banquo, but his son Fleance escapes.
 At the banquet, Macbeth becomes haunted after seeing Banquo's ghost.
 The others panic at Macbeth raging at an empty chair, until a desperate Lady Macbeth tells them that her husband is merely afflicted with a harmless malady.

 Enraged, Macbeth is warned by the Three Witches to beware of Macduff, who has fled to England.
 Macbeth frames Macduff as a traitor and sends soldiers to kill him.
 When the soldiers arrive at Macduff's castle, everyone is put to death, including Lady Macduff and their young son.
 Back in England, Ross informs Macduff that his family has been killed, to which Macduff swears revenge.
 Together, with Malcolm and Donalbain, they return to Scotland with a massive army to wage war against Macbeth.

 Back in Scotland, Macbeth learns of the approaching English army and has a doctor tend to Lady Macbeth, who is suffering from hallucinations.
 Wracked with guilt over the murders, Lady Macbeth sleepwalks throughout the castle and falls over a steep cliff to her death.
 Shortly after, the English army invade, covering themselves by cutting down tree branches.
 They storm the castle, where Macduff battles Macbeth in a sword fight.
 Macduff beheads Macbeth, and Ross presents the crown to Malcolm.